-As with other foundational technologies, a single application may reach across multiple industries.
-The ChromaID technology can, for example effectively differentiate and identify different brands of clear vodkas that appear identical to the human eye.
-By extension, this same technology can identify pure water from water with contaminants present.
-It can provide real time detection of liquid medicines such as morphine that have been adulterated or compromised.
-It can detect if jet fuel has water contamination present.
+Similarly, the ChromaID technology can, for example effectively differentiate and identify different brands of clear vodkas that appear identical to the human eye.
+By extension, this same technology could identify pure water from water with contaminants present.
+It could provide real time detection of liquid medicines such as morphine that have been adulterated or compromised.
+It could detect if jet fuel has water contamination present.
 It could determine when it is time to change oil in a deep fat fryer.
 These are but a few of the potential applications of the ChromaID technology based upon extensions of its ability to identify different liquids.